Blockbuster (Bend, Oregon)

-Blockbuster (colloquially known as The Last Blockbuster) is a video rental store in Bend, Oregon.
-In 2019, it became the world's last remaining retail store using the Blockbuster brand.
+Blockbuster, colloquially known as the Last Blockbuster, is a video rental store in Bend, Oregon, United States.
+In 2018, it became the last Blockbuster store in the United States; in 2019, it became the world's last remaining retail store using the Blockbuster brand.

 History

 Located at the intersection of U.S. Route 20 and Revere Avenue, the Blockbuster in Bend, Oregon, was opened by Ken and Debbie Tisher in 1992 as the second location of Pacific Video, a small video rental store chain in the state.
+They previously attempted to negotiate a location by a Shopko near U.S. Route 97.
+In an interview with The Bulletin regarding his first store, Tisher stated that he wanted to approach the video business as a "mom-and-pop store".
 In 2000, Tisher converted it into a Blockbuster franchise store.
 Sandi Harding has been the general manager since 2004.

 Blockbuster LLC closed all of its corporate-owned stores by early 2014, leaving the Bend location as one of 50 remaining franchise stores.
 In July 2018, it became the last remaining Blockbuster in the United States, and in March 2019, the last in the world.
 Dish Network, the owner of the Blockbuster trademark, no longer grants new franchises with the Blockbuster name, which has cemented the Bend store's status as the last Blockbuster.
-As of December 2022, “The Last Blockbuster” is one of three remaining video rental stores that are in operation throughout North America, its only competitor being Canada's Jumbo Video.

 The location has become a popular tourist destination since becoming the last Blockbuster.
 Ken Tisher, who still owns the store, continues to license the Blockbuster trademark from Dish Network on a yearly basis, which also allows the location to sell merchandise using the name.
 The store stocks around 1,200 titles and has an estimated 4,000 members who regularly rent movies.